-Hospital staff have challenging jobs at the best of times, tasked as they are with helping people through what may be the toughest or most painful time of their lives.
+Hospital employees have challenging jobs at the best of times, tasked as they are with helping people through what may be the toughest or most painful time of their lives.
 Today, they are faced with new stressors, from personal protective protocols to a constant risk of infection.

 The good news?
 They are receiving support – and you can help too.

-‘For the past few weeks I’ve had the opportunity to spend a lot of time in a hospital, conducting debriefing sessions, speaking to frontline staff, and getting a clear picture of the stress they’re under,’ says Monique Hector, an organisational effectiveness specialist at Mediclinic Southern Africa, who has been working with the group’s human resources department to help staff cope with the effects of managing this pandemic.
+‘For the past few weeks I’ve had the opportunity to spend a lot of time in a hospital, conducting debriefing sessions, speaking to frontline employees, and getting a clear picture of the stress they’re under,’ says Monique Hector, an organisational effectiveness specialist at Mediclinic Southern Africa, who has been working with the group’s human resources department to help employees cope with the effects of managing this pandemic.